 There are a lot of Chinese medicine recipes to stay healthy, prevent diseases, maintain balance, and treat specific aliments.
-I have written about seasonal remedies, and I will be writing more about them in the future.
 But more important than the recipes is the quality of the food.

 70% of the results of a dish, for both taste and health, rely on the ingredients that go in it.
 The biggest factors for food quality are how local is the food and how much has it been processed.

-Here are some basic guidelines for quality food.
+Here are some basic guidelines for improving quality food.

 You’re taste buds will love you.
 Think about it, you are tried after a long road trip, and so is your food!
 Also, local farmers can plant variety’s which are not chosen for their ability to ride cross country, but rather for their taste.